-Type 1 diabetes is the most common form of diabetes in children and young people.
-In England and Wales 17 children in 100,000 develop diabetes each year.
+Type 1 diabetes is the most common form of diabetes in children and young people in the UK, with around 29,000 living with the condition.

 Causes of diabetes